dhrumilp15/Hackathons/README.md

 # Hackathon Projects

 Thanks for looking at some of my first hackathon projects!
-As my ideas (and expectations) for my hacks evolve, so did their storage space!
+As my ideas (and expectations) for my hacks evolved, so did their storage space!
 I've made repositories for each hackathon project, so check them out on my main page [dhrumilp15](https://github.com/dhrumilp15)!

 (THacks 2)firebase-connection.py : Opens an input channel for the serial output of an Arduino and uploads it to a firebase database.
 (Interfacing an arudino and a firebase database)